Sorry, you need to enable JavaScript to visit this website.

 Mariana Della Rosa Hernandes

 Hey everyone!
-I’m Mari, and I’m currently studying Economics at UNICAMP.
-I’m really interested in finance and the business world.
+My name is Mari, and I study Economics at UNICAMP.
+I’m really interested in finance and the business world, and I’m also part of GMF, the university’s Finance Group.
 This is my fourth camp, but my first time at Sigma US!
 I was a scout for eight years, which gave me the chance to travel across the world and spend a lot of time in camps like this, so I’m really excited to be here.

 I love playing дурак, and I also really enjoy karaoke (although I have to admit I’m not very good at it).
 I’m always happy to talk about pretty much anything, so reach out!!
 See you there!